Sequoia & Kings Canyon Park Ranger Programs

 Sequoia & Kings Canyon ranger programs are all free of charge.
 Programs rotate with the season and park region.
 The widest variety and number of ranger-led programs happen in the summer, from late June through August.
 View the current schedule of NPS events, and when you arrive, check visitor centers and bulletin boards in each area for details on upcoming Sequoia ranger programs, as well as schedule changes.

-In addition to programs from park rangers, naturalists from the Sequoia Natural History Association lead visitors on walks departing from both John Muir Lodge and Wuksachi Lodge.
-See our Special Events page for more information about Naturalist Programs with the Sequoia Natural History Association.
+In addition to programs from park rangers, naturalists from the Sequoia Parks Conservancy lead visitors on walks departing from both John Muir Lodge and Wuksachi Lodge.
+See our Special Events page for more information about Naturalist Programs with the Sequoia Parks Conservancy.